angshuforever/my-databricks-playground/pyspark-vs-sparksql.md

 # Dear Sanjay - thank you.
-This is what I have learnt from you today
+You have taught me this :)
-### Page dedicated to our very own Mr Local J.
+### Page dedicated to our very own Mr Local JW.

 ## PySpark vs SparkSQL Usage in Databricks Cheat Sheet